Empirical determination of the energy loss of heavy quarks in nuclear collisions at RHIC and LHC energies

 The soft gluon emission from a heavy quark is suppressed in comparison to that from a light quark due to it's large mass.
 This is known commonly as dead cone effect~\cite{Dead-cone}.
 Later it has been shown that the effect of dead-cone diminishes when the energy of heavy quark is large compared to it's mass~\cite{Abir_Upoff}.
 The formalism introduced by Abir, Jamil, Mustafa and Srivasatava (AJMS) was found to describe satisfactorily the nuclear modification factor ($R_{\textrm{AA}}$) of D mesons at RHIC and the LHC energies~\cite{Abir_Jamil}.
-The AJMS formalism was further modified by the authors in Ref~\cite{Kapil_NPA}.
-It is referred as \textit{Corrected} AJMS which we have incorporated in this work.
+The AJMS formalism was further modified by the authors in Ref~\cite{Kapil_NPA} which is referred as \textit{Corrected} AJMS which we have incorporated in this work.
 The treatment of Peigne and Peshier (PP)~\cite{PP-coll} has been adopted for the calculation of collisional energy loss.
-The mathematical formulae are discussed in the appendix.
+The mathematical formulas of all the formalisms are given in the appendix.